woctezuma/DiscordScraper/README.md

 python main.py
 ```

+> [!Warning]
+> About 300 bios can be downloaded before reaching the rate-limit and getting error `429 Too Many Requests` for an hour.

 > [!Caution]
 > Using selfbots is against Discord's Terms of Service, **use this project at your own risk**!